thruthesky/easy_packages/easychat/README.md

 For non-open group chat, querying is not an issue since we query chat rooms that the user is a member of, and since blocking user will kick out the user as well.

+### Group Chats with blocked user

+User can be blocked

 ## Chat Room Processes

 ### Process for Creating Group Chat